Career and Technical Education

 What is Career and Technical Education?

-Students, who attend primarily for two years, have the opportunity to complete a technical and career program the can be a springboard to college success or to direct entry into employment.
-A small number of programs serve seniors only and are completed in one year.
-Students can receive a technical endorsement on their high school diploma if they pass an industry developed technical assessment and successfully complete a technical and career program that has been approved by New York State.
+The programs can be a springboard to college success or direct entry into employment.
+Students can receive a technical endorsement on their high school diploma if they pass an industry-developed technical assessment and complete a technical and career program approved by New York State.

 - Transportation - Auto Body Repair, Automotive Technology, Diesel Technology

-- Service Industries- Cosmetology, Criminal Justice, Culinary Arts, Education Professions, Health Professions
+- Service Industries - Cosmetology, Criminal Justice, Culinary Arts, Professions in Education and Human Services, Emergency Medical Services Academy, Health Professions

 - Agriculture - Animal Science, Conservation/Heavy Equipment Operation, Farm-to-Table Agriculture